Junbo345/Actinve_learning_Strong_Lensing/modelcard.md

 ### Model Description

-This Model uses the Food production index based on 2014-1016, the DPT vaccine coverage rate, and average health spending (in USD) to predict the Mortality rate under five in each nation.
+This Model uses the Food production index based on 2014-1016, the DPT vaccine coverage rate, and log of average health spending (in USD) to predict the log of Mortality rate under five in each nation.
 All data are available on the World Bank Open-data platform.

 - **Developed by:** Junbo Li
 - **Model type:** Bayesian Multi-linear